wso2/docs-ei/en/micro-integrator/docs/references/transports/multi-https-transport.md

 # Multi-HTTPS Transport

-The **Multi-HTTPS transport** is similar to the [HTTPS-NIO transport](_HTTPS-NIO_Transport_) , but it allows you to have different SSL profiles with separate truststores and keystores for different hosts using the same WSO2 Enterprise Integrator(WSO2 EI) server.
-WSO2 EI uses truststores and a keystores for SSL protocol implementation.
-WSO2 EI can listen to different host IPs and ports for incoming HTTPS connections, and each IP/Port will have a separate SSL profile configured.

 ## Synchronizing the profiles in a cluster

 If you are running in a clustered environment and want your SSL profiles